As 2020 has finally come to an end we thought we should highlight some of the positive things that happened to us over the last twelve months.

-There was a total of 4 hardware migrations (for currently active locations) in 2020.
+There was a total of 4 hardware migrations in 2020.
 Most of our locations started with “Pure” SSD storage so we set the goal to switch over to NVMe instead and we’ve made good progress over the year.
 Here’s a quick timeline of events:

-February 2020 – Los Angeles migration to NVMe/AMD Ryzen
+February 2020 – LAX migration to NVMe/AMD Ryzen

-July 2020 – New York migration to NVMe/AMD Ryzen
+July 2020 – NYC migration to NVMe/AMD Ryzen

-October 2020 – Amsterdam migration to NVMe/AMD EPYC
+October 2020 – AMS migration to NVMe/AMD EPYC

-December 2020 – Luxembourg migration to NVMe/AMD Ryzen
+December 2020 – LUX migration to NVMe/AMD Ryzen

 1 Year Birthday

-We reached the amazing goal of 500 registered customers shortly after our 2020 Black Friday event after setting the goal earlier in the year.
+We reached the amazing goal of 500 registered customers shortly after our 2020 Black Friday event.
 On top of that, over 400 of those registrations occurred in the last 12 months alone.
 I’m very grateful to have this opportunity to serve so many customers and I hope we will continue to grow and reach more users over the years.

 Our entry level plans were always about saving money without losing quality and after their success we thought “How can we make them better?” – so we rebranded them as “Budget Hosting” plans and carefully refined them, trimming the unnecessary fat off based on data from our existing customers.
-By doing this we were also able to cut our costs by a significant amount which meant for once we were able to lower our pricing and pass even more savings on to you.
+By doing this we were also able to cut our costs by a significant amount and pass the savings on to you.

 So that was some of the things that SmallWeb did in 2020, but what can we do in 2021?
 Let us know your ideas and suggestions on Twitter @SmallWebLtd